ParadoxalCorp/FelixBot/docs/endpoints/endpoints.md

 }

+If a private token is used, an additional `mutualGuilds` property containing Eris guild objects will be added to the user object

 ##### [POST|PUT] `api/userData`**

 You have to POST or PUT a valid user object, all of the keys must be of the same type of all the user objects